ShambhaviKh/IDS-706-Week-2-Mini-Assignment/README.md

 ## Refactoring Comparison: Old vs New

 The project code was refactored to improve **modularity, readability, maintainability, and reproducibility**.
-Here’s a detailed comparison:

 | Aspect | Old Script | Refactored Script | Improvements / Benefits |
 |--------|------------|-----------------|------------------------|